 Looking at the early options.
 There was an enticing double bill of Irish post punk at the Prince Albert.
 Arriving to see long queues wasn’t a good sign for the day ahead and this was the first of many queues this day.

 Another highlight for the festival were Sprints.
-Sprints are at the shouty end of post-punk.
-Lots of attitude and energy.
+Sprints are at the shouty end of post punk.
+Lots of attitude and energy and great front person.
 They put in the perfect festival set.
 It was clear to see why they already have an ardent falling.

 Heading off into the early afternoon sun, there were already queues outside some of the venues.
 Unusual for a Friday afternoon.
 So I again headed to the One Church for another afternoon of Scottish music.
 It is also close to the alt-Escapes Laines Brewhouse venue, which had been empty the day before.
 So I knew I could nip out and catch another band or two.

 Up first were Dead Pony.
 They have a classic Scottish Indie rock sound with lots of energy.
 Very popular with the crowd and fun to photograph but in all honesty, the Scottish indie sound doesn’t quite tick the boxes for me.
 I prefer my rock to me a little more post-punk at the moment.